 The U.S. News ranks the Jersey City Medical Center as high performing in three different procedures and conditions, including:

-What can I expect from my first bariatric surgery appointment?
+What can I expect from my first otolaryngologist appointment?

-It’s important to show up to your bariatric appointment prepared.
-To help you get started, we’ve created a good list of questions for you to ask:
+It’s important that you prepare for your appointment with an ENT doctor.
+To help you get started, we’ve created a list of good questions to ask your doctor:

 You can use these questions as a starting point, but feel free to add your own.
 A good practice is to also ask for additional information and take notes during your appointment.